×

 • Overtraining

-A man with patellar tenidinitis holding his knee
+A man with patellar tendonitis holding his knee

 Patellar Tendinopathy Symptoms

-One of the most frequently occurring symptoms of patellar tendinopathy is pain or discomfort just behind the kneecap.
-It is more probable that you may feel a gradual increase in discomfort than a sudden sharp beginning.
+One of the most frequently occurring symptoms is pain or discomfort just behind the kneecap.
+You may notice a gradual increase in discomfort rather than a sudden sharp onset.

 Self-Treatment for Patellar Tendonitis